mohamedsarwat000/alx_ai_agent/README.md

 - Git diff tool in `tools.ts` exposed as `getFileChangesInDirectoryTool`.
 - Chatbot CLI in `chatbot.ts` using `CHATBOT_SYSTEM_PROMPT`.
 - Minimal web server in `server.ts` and basic UI in `public/index.html`.
+- Dashboard sidebar in the chat UI for quick navigation (New Chat, Recent Chats, Settings, About).
 - Project guidance via `.cursorrules` and the full development plan in `PLAN.md`.

 ## Requirements